Bramwell-Simpson/creative-project-mmu/readme.md

 npm run start
 ```

-This will run a local server where the game will function correctly.
+This will run a local server where the game will function.

 ## Project Structure